 As he came to this part of the story, my anointed missionary friend began to quiver.

 “That older brother was me,” he said, tears rolling down his cheeks.
 And my younger brother, he whimpered, is dying of drug addiction today…and it all started during my time of rebellion.”

 “I would give just about anything to take back that few weeks of backsliding just to see my little brother living for the Lord today, but I can’t.
 I can only pray that you who are listening today will realize that the consequences of sin are no joke”.

 What a painful example of the consequences of sin.
 We never know who’s watching and how they may be affected by our actions.

-The job we have as Christians is no small one — whether you realize it or not, there are so many who are observing our lives to see where our faith will lead us.
+The job we have as believers is no small one — whether you realize it or not, there are so many who are observing our lives to see where our faith will lead us.
 There are many who are hungry for Him and so much work to be done!
-Let's strive to get serious about God and influence many for Him!
+Let’s strive to get serious about God and influence many for Him!